The FJ Summit has now officially ended. This page remains here for reference of the great times we had.

-The fund raising has allowed the FJ Summit to give over $170,000 over the last 15 years to a number of deserving organizations, including Stay The Trail, Ouray Mountain Rescue, the local fire fighters and sheriff’s department, and two named “FJ Summit” college scholarships to deserving local high school students.
+The fund raising has allowed the FJ Summit to give over $180,000 to a number of deserving organizations, including Stay The Trail, Ouray Mountain Rescue, the local fire fighters and sheriff’s department, and two “FJ Summit” college scholarships to deserving local high school students.

 The FJ Summit caters to more than just the off-road driver; it strives to be an entire vacation for the entire family.
 To do this, the FJ Summit is hosted in the beautiful, visitor-friendly mountain town of Ouray, Colorado.
 When participants are not on the trails, the FJ Summit provides a number of amenities including catered dinners, a kid’s raffle and classes and clinics to help ensure that everyone learns and grows in this sport.
 We add to that a substantial vendor presence to create an industry event where vendors can meet and promote their products to a willing congregation of customers.
 Outside of the FJ Summit, the town has hot springs, artist galleries, shopping, horseback riding, and hiking.